-Bourne is the youngest town on Cape Cod and one of the newest in Massachusetts, having split from the Town of Sandwich and incorporated in 1884.
+Although Bourne is the youngest town on Cape Cod, having split from the Town of Sandwich and incorporated in 1884, it has a rich and fascinating history.
 By the time of the Civil War the area that was to become Bourne had grown into a major industrial center and its residents reportedly did not want to travel all the way to Sandwich to conduct town business.

 The first European presence was felt in this area shortly after the Pilgrims established Plymouth Colony.
-Within a few years the Colony was trading goods with the Dutch settlers of New Amsterdam, meeting on boats in the Manomet River near what is now Bourne Village.
+Within a few years the Colony was trading goods with the Dutch settlers of New Amsterdam, meeting near what is now Bourne Village.
 In 1627 they built a trading post at Aptucxet, a replica of which sits today on the original foundation.

-For perhaps thousands of years before that time, the upper Cape area was the summer fishing and hunting grounds of the indigenous people that the English settlers knew as the Narragansetts.
+For thousands of years before that time, the upper Cape area was the summer fishing and hunting grounds of the indigenous people now known as the Herring Pond Tribe of the Wampanoag Nation.
 For the next 200 years the area continued to be lightly populated by farmers, loggers, and fishermen.
 The only industries of note were the Herring River Grist Mill, which opened in 1695 to process the grain grown by local farmers, and the salt works on Mashnee Island.

 In 1821, however, the Bournedale Iron Works began business, marking the beginning of the area’s industrial revolution.
 A year later the Pocasset Iron Company was established at the head of the Pocasset River on County Road.
 In 1825 the Boston and Sandwich Glass Company began making decorative glass products, and in 1826 the Keith and Ryder wagon company began building farm wagons and prairie schooners for sale to pioneering families that were moving west to open new frontiers.